Search and Hit Enter

 Making the scone dough

 These scones are made a little differently than traditional scones.
-I find this makes the process easier, and keeps more butter chunks in the scones.
+I find this makes the process easier and keeps more butter chunks in the scones.

 Begin by freezing the butter to make it just cold enough to grate.
 Next (surprise!) grate the butter, using the large holes on the cheese grater.
-Return the butter to the freezer in it’s grated form, spread out across the plate or chopping board it was grated on.
+Return the butter to the freezer in its grated form, spread out across the plate or chopping board it was grated on.

-Next, mix the dry ingredients together, then add the cream and most of the milk.
-I generally use a spoon to start, and then get my hands in.
+Next mix the dry ingredients together, then add the cream and most of the milk.
+I generally use a spoon to start and then get my hands in.
 The dough should be shaggy and look a little dry but feel moist.
 At this stage, there should be a few bits of dry flour on the bottom of the bowl, but not many.

 Now, add the frozen butter, handful by handful.
 A light touch is used to mix the butter into the dough without dispersing it or warming it too much.
 This process is repeated until all the butter is incorporated.
 From there, assess: are there bits of completely dry flour on the bottom of the bowl?
 If so, add a tablespoon more milk.
 Is the dough just holding together without any dry spots?
 If so, perfect!
 Cover the dough and put it in the fridge for 30 minutes.